Optimizing Requirement Management in Business Analysis: SYTOSS's Experience

 There were two types of documents used: those that stipulated "how it should be" and those that defined "what needs to be changed":

 a DFS, or Detailed Functional Specification.
 The document contains the initial requirements as received by us at the start of a project.
 The document defines "how it should be".
 The project was divided into several development areas, such as Backend, Frontend, Interfaces, and others.
 Basically, each development area was linked to a specific development team, so, in essence, each of the areas had its own DFS covering it.

-Below you will find a detailed description of how the main stages of the Requirement Management process had been organized before overhauled it.
+Below you will find a detailed description of how the main stages of the Requirement Management process had been organized before overhauling it.

 The Process of Requirements' Gathering, Definition, and Analysis

-As during the Requirement Gathering stage the Customer completed a Fact Sheet document, there was a definition of how system was supposed to work from the business perspective, or as part of an integrated solution involving some other software systems, used by the company or its partners.
+As at the Requirement Gathering stage the Customer completed a Fact Sheet document, there was a definition of how the system was supposed to work from the business perspective, or as part of an integrated solution involving some other software systems, used by the company or its partners.

 The Documentation Storage and Versioning

 There was a centralized storage for the documents that could be accessed by the customer, BAs, and the development team.
 The storage was organized as a network file share.
 There is a predefined hierarchy divided by Development Area and document type.
 Each change or feature had its own folder that could contain several documents associated with it.
 The changes that migrated from one version to another were tracked using the Track Changes feature of Microsoft Word.
 This allowed seeing the changes that had been made since the previous version of the document.